TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

 In Fig.~\ref{fig:I-t0-NoD}, bottom-left (bottom-right) panel, we show the map of $\bar{I}_{\mathbf{k}}^{<}\left(\bar{\omega},\bar{t}_{\mathrm{pr}}=0\right)$ for the dynamics with inter-band-only (intra-band-only) transitions.
 Interestingly, the main TR-ARPES bands are practically on top of the equilibrium ones in the case of inter-band-only dynamics.
 On the other hand, for the case of intra-band-only dynamics, we see the same shift as for the full dynamics.
 This is consistent with the inter-band transitions governing the electronic transitions between the bands and not altering the bands noticeably, while the intra-band transitions change the band energies dynamically.
 As we already mentioned above, the shift in the main bands have the same origin as the EPSBs and since we do not have band shifts for inter-band-only transitions, the EPSBs disappear as well.

 PSBs have different behaviors depending on being one-photon or two-photon, and in resonance or off resonance.
-The resonant one-photon PSBs are much stronger in the inter-band-only case (bottom-left panel) than in the intra-band-only case (bottom-right panel), because in order to differentiate between in resonance and off resonance, one needs the inter-band transitions.
+The resonant PSBs are much stronger in the inter-band-only case (bottom-left panel) than in the intra-band-only case (bottom-right panel), because in order to differentiate between in resonance and off resonance, one needs the inter-band transitions.
 On the contrary, the off-resonant one-photon PSBs are stronger in the intra-band-only case than in the inter-band-only one, which shows that for the system parameters that we have chosen, out of resonance, the inter-band transitions have very negligible effects on the system, while intra-band transitions obviously still induce one-photon PSBs.
 In fact, in the intra-band-only case, our system is equivalent to a single-band (the valence band) Floquet one as the conduction band is obviously empty and not coupled to the valence band.
 However, in our system, in the inter-band-only case (bottom-left panel), two-photon off-resonance PSBs can be noticeable in comparison to the case of full dynamics (top-right panel).

-The resonant one-photon (two-photon) PSBs are stronger (weaker) in the case of full dynamics than in the case of the inter-band-only dynamics.
-This can be understood by noticing that removing intra-band transitions pins down the electrons at one-photon resonant \textbf{k} points and helps them to get more and more excited, while lack of the inter-play between first-order inter- and intra-band transitions reduces the two-photon resonant PSBs.
-In fact, considering a Hamiltonian with even terms only in the \emph{Peierls expansion} (no first -- velocity -- and higher-order odd terms) and removing the intra-band transitions, one obtains stronger PSBs at the two-photon resonances (not shown).
+The resonant one-photon (two-photon) PSBs are stronger (weaker) in the case of inter-band-only dynamics than in the case of the full dynamics.
+This can be understood by noticing that removing intra-band transitions pins down the electrons at one-photon resonant \textbf{k} points and helps them to get more and more excited, while lack of the assistance provided by the intra-band motions to the inter-band transitions, reduces the two-photon resonant PSBs.
+In App.~\ref{app:Oscillations-of-diag}, it is shown that oscillating diagonal terms in a Hamiltonian, which are the origin of intra-band transitions, yield another mechanism for multi-photon resonant transitions.

 Another important property to be studied is the residual signal of TR-ARPES.
 As we already mentioned, after the action of pump pulse, the spectrum which is given by the retarded signal is exactly the one of equilibrium (Fig.~\ref{fig:I_k-eq}), while the lesser signal is different.
 As shown in Fig.~\ref{fig:I-res-NoD} top panel, where we plot $\bar{I}_{\mathbf{k}}^{<}\left(\bar{\omega},\bar{t}_{\mathrm{pr}}\rightarrow\infty\right)$, at the one- or two-photon resonant \textbf{k} points we have the corresponding residual signals at PSBs, unless the PSB is prohibited by symmetry.
 For instance, this condition realizes for one-photon PSBs at \textbf{X}, \textbf{Y}, and \textbf{Z}, where we have exact one-photon resonances, and for two-photon PSBs at the middle of \textbf{A}-\textbf{B} and at \textbf{C}, where we have non-exact two-photon resonances.